nemec/nemec.github.io/_posts/2020-05-24-ebay-port-scanning.md

 without any permission or even indication that it's happening (without digging into the browser's developer tools) - it's absolutely true.
 But why are they doing it, and what is Ebay doing with the data it collects?
-I took a peek into the code to find out, and I'm sure what I found is only a small part of the full story.
+I took a peek into the code to find out (adapted from [this thread](https://twitter.com/djnemec/status/1264523835044442113)), and I'm sure what I found is only a small part of the full story.

 The saga began, like many do, with Twitterlings dunking on a brand for cheap laughs.
 VPN provider NordVPN [shared a post](https://web.archive.org/web/20200523211450/https:/twitter.com/NordVPN/status/1264284967602970631)